methodphoto/mincc/data/2020/2020-railway-taverners.md

 title: "Railway Taverners v The Min"
 gameLocation: "Low Hall Sports Ground"
 gameDate: "02/08/2020"
+shortReport: "The Min batted first and made 179 all out in 38.3 overs.
+Railway Taverners made 148 all out in reply"
 result: "The Min won by 31 runs"
 resultType: "Won"
-type: "game"
+type:"game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min batted first and made 179 all out in 38.3 overs.
-Railway Taverners made 148 all out in reply

-Result: {result}

 ## The Min Innings